 Learn to Safeguard America's Food Supply Chain

 There are many different threats to our agriculture and food supply chain that occur naturally or are man-made.
 Such attacks may cause illnesses or loss of life, generate fear, cause economic loss, and create social instability.
-The Agricultural Biosecurity and Food Defense option in the intercollege Master of Professional Studies (iMPS) in Homeland Security can provide students with foundational knowledge about plant, animal, and food security issues, surveillance systems for infectious diseases, diagnostic and sensor technologies, disease-predictive models, protection and mitigation approaches, and microbial forensic capabilities.
+The intercollege Master of Professional Studies (iMPS) in Homeland Security - Agricultural Biosecurity and Food Defense option, offered in partnership with Penn State College of Agricultural Sciences, can provide students with foundational knowledge about plant, animal, and food security issues; surveillance systems for infectious diseases; diagnostic and sensor technologies; disease-predictive models; protection and mitigation approaches; and microbial forensic capabilities.

 Why Penn State for Your Homeland Security Education

 Penn State offers a series of homeland security core courses that provide a fundamental understanding of homeland security issues.
 In addition, a series of optional and elective courses focus on topic areas such as food science and defense, plant protection, and animal security.

 Online Graduate Certificates

 Penn State offers online graduate certificates in homeland security, including the Agricultural Biosecurity Graduate Certificate.
 The 12 credits earned in this certificate may be applied toward the Master's in Homeland Security - Agricultural Biosecurity and Food Defense option.

 The online iMPS in Homeland Security - Agricultural Biosecurity and Food Defense option is open to candidates who hold a bachelor’s degree.
 The degree is ideal for public health professionals, food safety analysts, quality control specialists, plant managers, food safety engineers, food defense coordinators, food inspectors, food microbiologists, and individuals working or studying food safety and biosecurity in industry, government, or academia.